allmannyttan/matcha-kontraktet-deployment/README.md

       2. NGINXSSLDIR - a directory where you place certificate.crt and certificate.key, full or relative to where deployment.sh and subsequently docker-compose is run.
       3. NGINXDOMAIN - the domain name matchning your certificate
    8. BACKENDURL - https://NXGINXDOMAIN/backend (or http://localhost/backend if USESSL is false)
+   9. LOGOPATH - Folder where a compant logo can be found
-   9. LOGONAME - Company logo in application.
+   10. LOGONAME - Company logo in application.
-5. Run deployment script `sh ./deploy-and-start.sh`
+6. Run deployment script `sh ./deploy-and-start.sh`
-6. Access the service at https://NGINXDOMAIN or (http://localhost if USESSL is false)
+7. Access the service at https://NGINXDOMAIN or (http://localhost if USESSL is false)

 ## Stoping the service